LEDgoes/PCTools/Python_src/README.md

 To run LEDgoes from a USB Communicator, you will need drivers for the FTDI Chip so it appears as a Virtual COM Port.
 Obtain these from http://www.ftdichip.com/Drivers/VCP.htm

 REQUIREMENTS/DEPENDENCIES:
+(You will not need to worry about these if using the Windows installer:)

 * Qt5
 * python-twitter